 20 MHz operating non-access-point (non-AP) high efficiency STA (HE STA): A non-AP HE STA that is operating in 20 MHz channel width mode, such as a 20 MHz-only non-AP HE STA or an HE STA that has reduced its operating channel width to 20 MHz using operating mode indication (OMI).

-80 MHz operating non-access-point (non-AP) high efficiency STA (HE STA): A non-AP HE STA that is operating in 80 MHz channel width mode, and has set the 80 MHz In 160/80+80 MHz HE PPDU subfield in the HE PHY Capabilities Information field to 1.
+80 MHz operating non-access-point (non-AP) high efficiency STA (HE STA): A non-AP HE STA that is operating in 80 MHz channel width mode, such as a non-AP STA which is not capable of 160 MHz operation or a non-AP STA that has reduced its operating channel width to 80 MHz using operating mode indication (OMI).

 TGax Editor: Update D4.2 P494L59 as shown below.